BRICS ACADEMIC FORUM

 • Walter A. DESIDERÁ NETO (Brazil), Researcher, Institute for Applied Economic Research (IPEA)

-• Xin JIN (China), Secretary General, China Council for BRICS Think-tank Cooperation (CCBTC)
+• JIN Xin (China), Secretary General, China Council for BRICS Think-tank Cooperation (CCBTC)

 • Jafar BEDRU GELETU (Ethiopia), Executive Director, Institute of Foreign Affairs (IFA)